Nethan/ispconfig-acmeplugin/README.md

 # ISPConfig - ACME Api Plugin

-Allow users to create an api key to use dns auth for acme.sh/certbot
+Allow users to create an api key to use dns auth for acme.sh/certbot/... for  [ISPCONFIG](https://ispconfig.com)

-!!
+### !!
 Still in Beta/Testing !!
-!!
+### !!
 Not Multiserver tested !!

 ## Features